gtrofimiec/project-jdp-2109-01/docs/PRODUCTS.md

 - GET http://localhost:8080/v1/ecommerce/products

-    - Method is returning all available products in JSON.
+    - Request is returning all available products in JSON.
     - Doesn't require any parameter.

 - GET http://localhost:8080/v1/ecommerce/products/3

-    - Method is returning chosen product in JSON.
+    - Request is returning chosen product in JSON.
     - Require a path variable (id of a product).

 - PUT http://localhost:8080/v1/ecommerce/products/4

-    - Method is updating chosen product.
+    - Request is updating chosen product.
     - Requires a path variable(id of a product), and JSON value of the updated product.
     - Returns updated product.